programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 In the command line, navigate to your `api` folder:

 	cd projects/api

-If you need help with navigation on the command line, see the [Programming Historian Introduction to the Bash Command Line](http://programminghistorian.org/lessons/intro-to-bash) for the OSX and Linux command line or the [Introduction to the Windows Command Line with PowerShell](https://programminghistorian.org/lessons/intro-to-powershell) for Windows.

 You can check if you're in the correct folder by running the `pwd` command.
 Once you're in your project directory, run the Flask application with the command: